leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-### Don't want to bother maintainers
+### Don't want to bother maintainers 😓

-- To follow the norms, start by understanding first
+To follow the norms, start by understanding first.

+- Check almost all issues
-  - Context and reasons for closed Issues/PRs
+  - Context and reasons for closed and also duplicated
   - Which issues have higher priority
 - Who's active (their areas, timezones, etc.)
-  - Where I could work without conflicting with others
-  - etc...
 - Learn conventions for code and beyond
   - Labels like `Good first issue` and `Help wanted`
   - Performance-focused (benchmarks run per PR!) project